Displays the about box.

 The case of the inserted tags is controlled by the property HtmlMode.upperCaseTagNames,

-which is true by default.
+which is true

 Default key mapping: Ctrl B in HTML mode